Ravvah/Audit-AI/README.md

 ## Metrics & Experimental Status

 AuditAI’s metrics (latency, token counts, hallucination, drift, etc.) are experimental and designed for rapid iteration.
-See `METRICS.md` for details, limitations, and guidance on extending or tuning the observability stack.
+See `METRICS.md` and `CHARTS.md` for details, limitations, and guidance on extending or tuning the observability stack.

 ---